tkjelds/LitExplorer/README.md

 At the bottom there are four buttons:
 - Add Article: create and add an article to the database
 - Add Reference: create and add a reference between two articles in the database.
-The two buttons used should be seen as "start" and "end" of an arrow; you "start" at the article which is referencing some article at the "end".
+The two buttons next to each article title used should be seen as "start" (left) and "end" (right) of an arrow; you "start" at the article which is referencing some article at the "end".
 At the bottom the currently selected articles are shown.
 - Delete Article: delete articles from database
 - Delete Reference: detele a reference between two articles All four buttons respond with feedback if the requests are succesful or not.